Have you been enduring horrendous buffering times? Speed up your Netflix stream today.

 When you mention VPN and Netflix in the same sentence most people immediately think of bypassing geographically-restricted content.
 However, there are other reasons you might consider using a VPN when streaming Netflix.
-One reason is that Netflix has an army of servers spread across the globe.
+See, Netflix has an army of servers spread across the globe.

-When we connect to Netflix in India, it’s possible that we’ll experience staggered streaming because of an overworked server.
+When we connect to Netflix, it’s possible that we’ll experience staggered streaming because of an overworked server.
 Using a VPN connects you to Netflix through an alternative route, or server, somewhere in the world.
 If that server is quiet, you’ll likely experience a smoother stream, but a number of factors (such as server location) can also have the opposite effect on your stream.

 If you try the VPN alternative and find that it’s slower than before, simply close your VPN down and try connecting again.